MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/associate-documents-playbook-activities.md

 ### Prerequisites

-So that you can add documents, make sure that document management for the playbook activity entity is enabled. [!INCLUDE[proc-more-information](../includes/proc-more-information.md)] [Enable SharePoint document management for specific entities](../admin/enable-sharepoint-document-management-specific-entities.md), [Set up SharePoint integration](../admin/set-up-sharepoint-integration.md).
+So that you can add documents, make sure that document management for the playbook activity entity is enabled.
+Document Management must also be enabled for playbook activity and all the entities to which documents must be copied, that is, task and appointment.[!INCLUDE[proc-more-information](../includes/proc-more-information.md)] [Enable SharePoint document management for specific entities](../admin/enable-sharepoint-document-management-specific-entities.md), [Set up SharePoint integration](../admin/set-up-sharepoint-integration.md).

 ### Add documents